 \section{Introduction}

 The present work is motivated by the representation theory of the fusion algebras of C$^*$-tensor categories, a study of which was initiated by Popa and Vaes~\cite{MR3406647}, and by the authors~\cite{arXiv:1501.07390}.
-It was then realized by Ghosh and C.~Jones~\cite{MR3447719} that this theory can also be understood through the representations of the tube algebras, that contain the fusion algebras as nonfull corners.
+It was then realised by Ghosh and C.~Jones~\cite{MR3447719} that this theory can also be understood through the representations of the tube algebras, that contain the fusion algebras as nonfull corners.
 In this note our goal is to clarify the connections between the tube algebras and some of the constructions and problems studied in the above mentioned papers.

-The Drinfeld double of a Hopf algebra and its categorical counterpart, the Drinfeld center of a monoidal category, are very powerful general tools for producing modular categories, which are categories with nontrivial braiding symmetry.
+The Drinfeld double of a Hopf algebra and its categorical counterpart, the Drinfeld centre of a monoidal category, are very powerful general tools for producing modular categories, which are categories with nontrivial braiding symmetry.
 They played an important role in the development of the theory of quantum groups during the 90's, as such structures have rich connections with topological and conformal field theories in mathematical physics.

 Parallel to this development, in the framework of subfactor theory, Ocneanu developed another formalism of a `quantum double' construction based on the notion of asymptotic inclusion, see, for example,~\cite{MR1316301}.
-He also introduced tube algebras as a crucial tool to analyze certain systems of bimodules associated with asymptotic inclusions, which led to a new construction of $3$-dimensional TQFTs.
+He also introduced tube algebras as a crucial tool to analyse certain systems of bimodules associated with asymptotic inclusions, which led to a new construction of $3$-dimensional topological quantum field theories.